nukadelic/Unity-Cardboard/README.md

 # Unity Cardboard SDK Utils

-Cardboard emulator, clone and open the demo scene.
+Cardboard emulator, allows to play cardboard based project in Editor without the need to publishing
-Removes the need to toggle defines between builds.
+No need to toggle defines between builds.
+Check out the demo scene.

 | CardboardPlayer |
 |------------|